How much money will you need to retire? If you’re like the majority of Americans, you don’t know the answer.

 Bankrate’s Retirement Calculator can help you get a better idea of how much money you’ll need and whether you may need to work a few more years than expected.

-How to save on a budget
+How to maximize savings on a budget

 Sticking to a strict budget doesn’t mean that you shouldn’t also be contributing to your retirement.
 Even with limited resources, there are ways to maximize your savings so you don’t find yourself underwater later on.